Lucroy: Changed signs every pitch vs. Astros

 According to Lucroy, the Athletics informed Major League Baseball about their experience with the Astros, but no investigation was started until Fiers went on the record with The Athletic in November.

-Word began spreading quickly about the Astros, and Lucroy said he would text others around the league about what he found out about Houston.
+Word began spreading quickly about the Astros, and Lucroy said he would text others around the league about what he had learned.

 "It was crazy, some of the pitches they would take," Lucroy said.
 "It was like, 'Man, these guys are some of the best hitters I've ever seen.'
 It all made sense when I found out how they were doing it.
 Then it was like, 'What are we going to do?'
 I was with Oakland, and we had let MLB know, and they just called and said something.
 They didn't go through the whole investigation.
 It wasn't until Fiers came out publicly that they went and looked at it really hard."